Photographer | Film Director | Speaker

-Specialising in wildlife and documentary photojournalism, with special attention to big cats, the quality of Chris’ work is reflected in the widespread recognition he has received.
+Specialising in natural history documentary photography and film-making, mainly on bigcats, the quality of Chris’ work is reflected in the widespread recognition he has received.
 His photographs have been published in magazines such as National Geographic, BBC and GEO, and he has won numerous awards for his photography and shortfilms.
 But these prizes have never been his motivation.
 His tireless efforts to document and protect the few remaining areas of wilderness are fuelled by a love for the natural world and a desire to protect what's left.

 Chris is deeply committed to wildlife conservation and works closely with WildAid, an environmental organisation based in San Francisco with the aim of reducing demand for illegal wildlife products.
 Chris is also a contributor to the Remembering Elephants, Remembering Great Apes and Remembering Lions projects, the Born Free Foundation fund-raising book and exhibition, illustrated by the worlds finest wildlife photographers.

 Chris Schmid is available for commissions and speaking engagements internationally.
 He can be reached at firstname.lastname@example.org.

 Certified UAV DGAC drone specialist, over 200 commercial hours, Heavy lift/Inspire 2

 Extensive experience of capturing images and producing photographs and videos of wildlife in their habitats